-28. Under the various provisions concerning the right to prison visits limitations may be imposed on the right for security reasons.
-Thus, regulation 30(c) of the Prison Regulations authorizes the commissioner or his deputy to deny visits of a prisoner with respect of whom reasonable grounds exist to suspect that he may take

-- 29. However, like any limitation imposed on a fundamental right, such limitations must comply with the principles of reasonableness and proportionality and proper weight should be given to the importance of the violated right.
+- 26. Under the various provisions concerning the right to prison visits limitations may be imposed on the right for security reasons.
+Thus, regulation 30(c) of the Prison Regulations authorizes the commissioner or his deputy to deny visits of a prisoner with respect of whom reasonable grounds exist to suspect that he may take advantage of the visits for activity intended to harm state security, as specified above.
+This period may be extended for an additional period of three months at a time. - 27.
+However, like any limitation imposed on a fundamental right, such limitations must comply with the principles of reasonableness and proportionality and proper weight should be given to the importance of the violated right.
 A violation of a person's right, and in our case the violation of petitioner's right to prison visits, is lawful only if it meets the competence test and the test of proper balancing between such right and other interests for which the administrative authority is responsible.
 The more important and central the violated right, the greater the weight that should be attributed to it in the act of balancing it against opposing interests of the administrative authority (PPA 4463/94, LHCJA 4409/94 Golan v.
-Israel Prison Service, IsrSC 50(4) 136, 156). - 30.
+Israel Prison Service, IsrSC 50(4) 136, 156). - 28.
 The weight attributed to the evidence underlying the administrative decision depends on the nature of the decision.
 The weight of the evidence must reflect the importance of the right or interest being violated by the decision and the extent of the violation.
 The fact that respondent's decision violates petitioner's fundamental rights, obligates the respondent to base its decision on weighty estimates and data (see EA 2/84 Neiman v.
-Chairman of Central Elections Committee, IsrSC 39(2) 225, 249-250). - 31.
-Even if the respondent is of the opinion that after more than eight years of denial, the mere fact that the petitioner sees his sister poses any kind of security threat, then, upon denying such visitation right, the respondent should have complied with the proportionality principle.
+Chairman of Central Elections Committee, IsrSC 39(2) 225, 249-250). - 29.
+Even if the respondent is of the opinion that the mere fact that the petitioner will see his brother and mother poses any kind of security threat, then, upon denying such visitation right, the respondent should have complied with the proportionality principle.
 This principle focuses on the relation between the objective the achievement of which is being sought, and the means used to achieve it.
 One of the subtests of the proportionality principle is the least injurious measure test.
-This means that in the spectrum of measures which can be used to achieve the objective, the measure used must violate the constitutional right to the least extent possible (HCJ 2056/04 Beit Sourik Village Council v.
-The Government of Israel, IsrSC 58(5) 807, 839-840). - 32.
+This means that in the spectrum of measures

+- which can be used to achieve the objective, the measure used must violate the constitutional right to the least extent possible (HCJ 2056/04 Beit Sourik Village Council v.
+The Government of Israel, IsrSC 58(5) 807, 839-840). - 30.
 This imposes upon the respondent the obligation to examine the evidence before it carefully and on an individual basis; it must thoroughly examine whether the strict security arrangements used in the shuttles and incarceration facilities are sufficient to neutralize risks, if any, including the prevention of direct contact between the prisoner and his visitors other than through a glass partition, watched by wardens to neutralize any security risk which may concern it.
 Needless to specify additional security measures that the respondent may use, as it is evidently respondent's expertise.
-In addition, it should have balanced the risk, its extent and likelihood against the clear and severe harm to the petitioner and his sister.
+In addition, it should have balanced the risk, its extent and likelihood against the clear and severe harm to the petitioner and his family members.